SCRT-HQ/VaporShell/docs/glossary/Add-VSECSServiceNetworkConfiguration.md

----
-layout: glossary
-title: Add-VSECSServiceNetworkConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSECSServiceNetworkConfiguration

 ## SYNOPSIS
-Adds an AWS::ECS::Service.NetworkConfiguration resource property to the template
+Adds an AWS::ECS::Service.NetworkConfiguration resource property to the template.
+The NetworkConfiguration property specifies an object representing the network configuration for a task or service.

 ## SYNTAX